VVF 9 Ultimate Upgrade Guide

 Things of note with this release are

-- vCLS is deprecated and will be put in retreat mode – covered in the Misc section
+• vCLS is deprecated and will be put in retreat mode – covered in the Section x.9.2

-- Aria Operations For Logs has no upgrade path to VCF Ops For Logs, a new appliance will need to be installed and the config migrated, you can run the old in parallel, for log retention, and if you have agents point them to the new log server
+• Aria Operations For Logs has no upgrade path to VCF Ops For Logs, a new appliance will need to be installed and the config migrated manually, you can run the old in parallel, for log retention, or migrate the logs to VCF Ops For Logs, and if you have agents point them to the new log server

-- Aria LCM has no upgrade path and can be removed after the upgrade
+• Aria LCM has no upgrade path and can be removed after the upgrade, there is currently no substitute either sadly

-- Avi Essentials, used for the supervisory load balancer has been replaced with the Foundations Load Balancer, there is currently no migration path I can see, with Avi Essentials on 22.1.x still in support, I imagine this will come in time
+• Avi Essentials, used for the supervisor load balancer has been replaced with the Foundations Load Balancer, there is currently no migration path I can see, with Avi Essentials on 22.1.x still in support, I imagine this will come in time

 First we need to download the patch for LCM so we can get VCF Operations upgraded to version 9, you can find this here